metablaster/WindowsFirewallRuleset/README.md

 ### Note

-- If you would like to modify basic behavior of execution, such as force loading rules and various default actions then visit `Config\ProjectSettings.ps1` and there you'll find global variables which are used for this.
+- If you would like to modify basic behavior of execution, such as force loading rules and various defaults then visit `Config\ProjectSettings.ps1` and there you'll find global variables which are used for this.
 - If you're running scripts for the first time it's highly recommended to load all rules for which you have programs installed on system,